Last Updated: April 25, 2017

 We also use data supplied by a third party server, Madison Logic, to send marketing emails tailored to the interests of our registered users in content on websites other than our own.
 You may opt out of the Madison Logic cookie by using the mechanism it provides.
 Your continued use of our web sites will indicate your consent for our use of data collected by Madison Logic for email marketing purposes.

 Each of the third parties that serve ads to or advertising cookies on our web sites are members of the Network Advertising Initiative.
 The NAI offers useful information about ad networks and a single place to turn off targeted ad serving from any of its members.

-We may add or change the list of Third Party Advertisers from time to time without changing the effective date of the Statement itself.
+We may add or change the list of Third Party Advertisers from time to time.
 We urge you to check this section for changes regularly.

 UBM LLC is a subsidiary of UBM plc.

 We collect and process information on servers around the world.

 We use reasonable administrative, technical, and physical safeguards to protect personal information against theft, loss, or misuse.
 Unfortunately, no data transmission over the Internet or storage can be guaranteed to be 100 percent secure.
 As a result, while we strive to protect information about you and your professional interests, we cannot ensure or warrant the security of any information you submit to us.
 You remain responsible for protecting your user name and passwords and for the security of information in transit to us over the Internet.

 Please note that virtual events may mimic face-to-face events by automatically displaying information about you to other participants in the event.
 We cannot control how other participants use that displayed information, so please take a moment to make sure you understand how a particular virtual event works and what choices you have within the environment.